suinleelab/attributionpriors/README.md

 ## Compatability

 The code in this repository was written to support TensorFlow versions r1.8 and up, and works with both Python 2 and 3.
 If you are using TensorFlow with eager execution/TensorFlow 2.0 and above, see [Training with Eager Execution](#usage-training-with-eager-execution).
 If you are training with TensorFlow Sessions (old-school TensorFlow), see [Training with TensorFlow Sessions](#usage-training-with-tensorflow-sessions).
+We also now have support for PyTorch, which has been tested with Python 3 - see [Training with PyTorch](#usage-training-with-pytorch).

 ## Usage: Training with Eager Execution